-Retirement ready or retirement regret?
+Retirement ready or retirement regrets?

 As more and more federal employees start eyeing retirement, their focus beings to shift to what’s next.
 Regrets creep in and thoughts turn from worry over their usual workday routine to concerns about how to fund their golden years.
-Retirement regrets have real consequences, so do what you can now to get ahead of the game.
+Retirement regrets have real consequences, do what you can now to get ahead of the game.

 Many American retirees worry about how they saved for retirement and are finding they are unable to maintain their pre-retirement standard of living.